ericat/git-tips/README.md

 The above information comes from [Angular's commit standards and guidelines](https://github.com/angular/angular/blob/master/CONTRIBUTING.md).

 You should also use a _body_ to explain what the commit does.
-A good idea is to references the JIRA / Github issue, for example:
+A good idea is to reference the JIRA / Github issue, for example:

 ```